-Rogers State University has announced its eighth annual Dollars for Scholars Campaign – a campaign to raise funds among local businesses, organizations and individuals for student scholarships.
+Rogers State University has announced its 10th Annual Dollars for Scholars Campaign – an initiative to raise funds among local businesses, organizations and individuals for student scholarships.

-The goal for this year’s Dollars for Scholars Campaign, which kicked off earlier this month and runs through March, is $100,000.
+The goal for this year’s Dollars for Scholars Campaign, which kicked off this semester and runs through next spring, is $100,000.

 “Many students would not have the opportunity to pursue a college education without the financial assistance made possible by the Dollars for Scholars Campaign,” said Dr. Danette Boyle, RSU vice president for development.